slavo3dev/slavo/posts/dev-ssr-csr.md

 ## **Deciphering Client-Side Rendering (CSR): A Detailed Insight**

-Hello, tech enthusiasts!
 Understanding rendering strategies becomes paramount with the evolving landscape of web development and the growing demand for interactive applications.
 While we've delved into Server-Side Rendering (SSR) before, today we focus on its counterpart: **Client-Side Rendering (CSR)**.
 Join us as we navigate CSR's mechanics, methodologies, and merits.

 ### **What is Client-Side Rendering (CSR)?**